rajeshvkothari/oom/Internal/NEW_GIN_README.md

 	- For built-in workflow:

-	  Login into 'Bonap Server' and run the following commands:
+	  Login into 'BONAP Server' and run the following commands:

 	  ```sh
 	  $ cat /tmp/xapp.log